 You can connect multiple remotes to the console and the console itself remains functional while the remote is connected.
-Each remote has a separate programmer so an operator can continue to work on the console while another user programs or updates palettes on the remote.
+Each remote runs like a multi-user system with a separate programmer so an operator can continue to work on the console while another user programs or updates palettes on the remote.